iterative/dvc.org/public/static/docs/command-reference/import.md

       rev_lock: 0547f5883fb18e523e35578e2f0d19648c8f2d5c
 ```

-If `rev` is a Git branch or tag (where the commit it points to changes), the
+If `rev` is a Git branch or tag (where the underlying commit changes), the data
-data source may have updates at a later time.
+source may have updates at a later time.
 To bring it up to date if so (and
 update `rev_lock` in the DVC-file), simply use `dvc update <stage>.dvc`.
 If
 `rev` is a specific commit hash (does not change), `dvc update` will never have
 an effect on the import stage.
 You may **re-import** a different commit instead,